Museums in the Americas

 Following a long history of Revolution and Decolonization of the Americas, today, the people of the Americas resides in independent countries.
 The legacy of the colonization and settlement by Europeans is that the Americas share many common cultural traits, most notably Christianity and the use of Indo-European languages, primarily Spanish, English, Portuguese, and French.

 This hand-colored map of North and South America, created in 1746.
 This map is the second issue of this map based on an earlier edition by J. B. Homann.
 The Map reflects the considerable advancement in American cartography of the time as well as the increasing knowledge of America’s interior from explorations and colonisations.

 The map precedes the French and Indian War, so the French are shown to dominate North American while the Spanish are preeminent in the south.
 At this time, the Pacific Northwest is mostly unexplored, but the map shows the mythical Northwest Passage.
 The map’s title cartouche in the lower left depicts two erupting volcanoes and several American Indians.

-As home of many unique and diverse cultures America’s major cities have some excellent museums.
-Below is a list of some of the leading museums by major countries that will be highlighted in “Joy of Museums”:
+The Americas is the home of many unique and diverse cultures.
+America’s major cities host some unique and fascinating museums.
+Below is a list of some of the leading museums by significant countries that will be highlighted in “Joy of Museums.”